SinisaJO/Unit-Conversion-App/README.md

 <h2>Goal and requirements</h2>

 The project should be application for unit conversion.
-T The chalenge was to change values in javascript while changing input value.
+The chalenge was to change values in javascript while changing input value.
 Also when you change theme, to stay same when page is refreshed(using localStorage).